Liberalism in Iran: Freedom Movement of Iran

-Founded in 1961, the Freedom Movement of Iran (FMI) is an Iranian pro-democracy political organization, its members describes themselves as "Muslims, Iranians, Constitutionalists and Mossadeghists".
+Founded in 1961, the Freedom Movement of Iran (FMI) is an Iranian pro-democracy political organization; its members describe themselves as "Muslims, Iranians, Constitutionalists and Mossadeghists".
 A split to the National Front (II), the party was established with support and blessings of Mohammad Mossadegh and soon applied for the membership in the front with a platform advocating national sovereignty, freedom of political activity and expression, social justice under Islam, respect for Iran's constitution, the Universal Declaration of Human Rights, and the Charter of the United Nations.
-It believes in the separation of church and state, while that political activity should be guided by religious values.
-The party's ideologies are iranian nationalism, islamic democracy, islamic liberalism and constitutionalism.
+It believed in the separation of church and state, while also believing that political activity should be guided by religious values.
+The party's ideologies are Iranian nationalism, Islamic democracy, Islamic liberalism and constitutionalism.

 Despite being outlawed by the prevailing regime in Iran, the group continues to exist.
-The organization accepts to comply with the Constitution of the Islamic Republic of Iran despite its rejection for Guardianship of the Islamic Jurist.
+The organization accepts to comply with the Constitution of the Islamic Republic of Iran despite its rejection of Guardianship of the Islamic Jurist.
 It has been described as a "semi-opposition" or "loyal opposition" party.
 The organization's members have close ties to the Council of Nationalist-Religious Activists of Iran.

 Prominent members are Mehdi Bazargan, Ebrahim Yazdi, Mostafa Chamran, Sadegh Ghotbzadeh and Ali Shariati.

-Mehdi Bazargan (1 September 1907 – 20 January 1995), an Iranian scholar, academic, long-time pro-democracy activist, was head of Iran's interim government, making him Iran's first prime minister after the Iranian Revolution of 1979.
+Mehdi Bazargan (September 1, 1907 – January 20, 1995), an Iranian scholar, academic, and long-time pro-democracy activist, was head of Iran's interim government, making him Iran's first prime minister after the Iranian Revolution of 1979.
 He resigned his position as prime minister in November 1979, in protest of the US Embassy takeover and as an acknowledgement of his government's failure in preventing it.
-He was the head of the first engineering department of University of Tehran.
+He was the head of the first engineering department of the University of Tehran.

 Bazargan is considered to be a respected figure within the ranks of modern Muslim thinkers, well known as a representative of liberal-democratic Islamic thought and a thinker who emphasized the necessity of constitutional and democratic policies.
-In the immediate aftermath of the revolution Bazargan led a faction that opposed the Revolutionary Council dominated by the Islamic Republican Party and personalities such as Ayatollah Mohammad Hossein Beheshti.
+In the immediate aftermath of the revolution, Bazargan led a faction that opposed the Revolutionary Council dominated by the Islamic Republican Party and personalities such as Ayatollah Mohammad Hossein Beheshti.
 He opposed the continuation of the Iran–Iraq War and the involvement of clerics in all aspects of politics, economy and society.
 Consequently, he faced harassment from militants and young revolutionaries within Iran.